-\textbf{System capability.} Users expect robotaxis to demonstrate stronger technological performance, particularly in high-precision localization.
-As discussed in Sec. \ref{PC-Flexibility}, the limited flexibility in parking behavior, such as fixed pickup and drop-off points, and inaccurate stopping locations, often leads to inconvenience.
+\textbf{System capability.} Users expected robotaxis to demonstrate stronger technological performance, particularly in high-precision localization.
+As discussed in Sec. \ref{PC-Flexibility}, the limited flexibility in parking behavior, such as fixed pickup and drop-off points, and inaccurate stopping locations, often led to inconvenience.
 In response, P14 suggested leveraging Bluetooth or GPS signals to precisely determine the user’s real-time location and dynamically select a suitable nearby stopping point, \textit{``In theory, it can detect my location through the Bluetooth signal from my phone, so when I’m nearby, it should be able to find a suitable place to stop.
 There are many devices emitting Bluetooth signals now, such as phones and earphones.
 But Bluetooth can be very unstable in places like airports or high-speed rail stations.
 So if it relies on Bluetooth sensing alone, the positioning may not be accurate enough at the moment.
 This probably needs further improvement.
-I think GPS-based positioning might be more precise.''} In addition to localization, users also expect more robust handling of complex and dynamic traffic scenarios.
-Echoing the robustness concerns raised in Sec. \ref{PC-Robustness}, P14 emphasized the need for stronger perception and decision-making capabilities when encountering obstacles or navigating complicated road conditions.
+I think GPS-based positioning might be more precise.''}